jbowman86/Belly_Button_Biodiversity/README.md

 # Belly Button Biodiversity

-## Background from Instructions
+## Background

 In this assignment, an interactive dashboard was built to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-## This assignment will accomplish the following:
+## Overview

+Thus analysis aims to accomplish the follwoing:

   1. Reading the samples.json using D3 Library.
   2. A horizontal bar chart with a dropdown menu to display the top 10 OTUs found in the individual selected.